 Sheree Demblon, a qualified nurse, was with us at the Children’s Village for three years.
 She now has a family and livers in Mafinga visiting us every few weeks.
 She is making a big difference to the lives in the Children’s

 Village and the surrounding villages in her outreach work.

-Taking care of Medical and Dental issues are two wonderful, tireless, dedicated ladies who have devoted their lives to working in Tanzania and now based at Igoda Children’s Village, volunteering their services for the good of the whole community.
+Taking care of Medical and Dental issues are wonderful, tireless, dedicated people who have devoted their lives to working in Tanzania and now based at Igoda Children’s Village, volunteering their services for the good of the whole community.

 Dr Leena Pasanen, a paediatrician, left her native Finland to work in rural Tanzania.
 She has been caring for children and adults for the past 38 years and is now based in the Children’s Village.
 She has witnessed the devastating impact of the HIV/AIDS epidemic, She says this only strengthens her will to continue helping the children of Tanzania in any way she can.

 Dr Bodil Sandin, A dentist from Sweden, who also has experience working in Southern Tanzania and now volunteers with the NGO for several months at a time also arranges Dentists Without Border’s visits.